Two Contrasting Structures of “The Two Meanings

 But what makes others alive will truly make you alive too.
 Join in, freely, ceding control to the flow of metaphysical grace.
 In this--in Christ's virtues--is liberty truly found.
 This system of bounded liberty (bonded to the creation and its limitless goodness) is profoundly different than the structure of liberty that defines itself negatively by unbondedness from a limiting world.

 [POSTSCRIPT: I submitted this essay to the evaluation of ChatGPT 4.0 on August 16-17, 2023.
 In the process it came up with its own alternative structure, "conditional liberty," machine monitoring of social conditions ("metrics"), constantly adjusting the operation of liberty to a predetermined (by system stakeholders) end and overseen by oligarchic cadres of human circuit breakers.
-In short, hegemony.
+In short, tyranny of appropriated ends.[6]
 It also proposed another structure for liberty, "Evolutionary Liberty," where the operationalization and definitions of freedom are tethered to a teleological principle, presumably as derived in the TESCREAL complex.
+[Update January 31, 2025: in short, metaphysical criminality that appropriates even reality itself by way of making perception contingent to algorithmic design.]

 Of course the effect on liberty from the virtue ethical approach is how it dispenses with the need to structure or predefine an "ends" for liberty.
-This is another distinction of the two structures of liberty's meaning proposed by this essay, and another dimension that poses a significant humanistic challenge to ideals of machined liberties of "conditionals" and "evolved:" Because of generational change and different stages of historical and epistemological development, including historicist epistemologies, the application of a predetermined end to these systems of distributing liberty as a public good inevitably involves coercion.
-Virtue ethics in its Christology is free of concerns with coerced ends.]
+This is another distinction of the two structures of liberty's meaning proposed by this essay, and another dimension that poses a significant humanistic challenge to ideals of machined liberties of "conditionals" and "evolved:" Because of generational change and different stages of historical and epistemological development, including historicist epistemologies, the application of a predetermined end to these systems of distributing liberty as a public good inevitably involves coercion [if not moral criminality].
+Virtue ethics in its Christology is free of concerns with coerced ends.

 [1]Herder, Johann Gottfried.
 Adrastea II.8 (Continuation)(1801-02): Imagery (Bilder), Allegories (Allegorien), and Personifications.
 English translation.